Table of Contents

 Written by the Ntaifitness Expert Team

-The Ntaifitness Expert Team consists of certified personal trainers, rowing enthusiasts, and experienced engineers, bringing together over a decade of industry expertise in fitness coaching and gym equipment innovation.
-Ntaifitness, officially Shandong Ningtai Body Building Apparatus Limited Company, is a trusted Chinese manufacturer of commercial and home gym equipment, known for delivering high-quality, durable fitness solutions for individuals, gyms, and sports facilities worldwide.
+The Ntaifitness Expert Team comprises certified personal trainers, rowing enthusiasts, and experienced engineers, bringing over a decade of expertise in fitness coaching and gym equipment innovation.
+Ntaifitness, officially Shandong Ningtai Body Building Apparatus Limited Company, is a leading Chinese manufacturer of commercial and home gym equipment, renowned for delivering high-quality, durable fitness solutions to individuals, gyms, and sports facilities worldwide.

-This guide is authored with insights from:
+This article is authored with insights from:

-• Lori Michiel, Certified Personal Trainer (CPT) - NASM since 2006.
-Certified Arthritis Foundation Exercise Instructor NASM Senior Fitness Expert (SFE).
+• Lori Michiel, Certified Personal Trainer (CPT) - NASM since 2006, NASM Senior Fitness Expert (SFE), Certified Arthritis Foundation Exercise Instructor.

-• Sonya Roemisch, As a NASM Certified Person Trainer with 13+ years of experience in exceptional customer service.
+• Sonya Roemisch, NASM Certified Personal Trainer with over 13 years of exceptional customer service experience.

-• A team of engineers & product designers dedicated to crafting high-performance fitness machines.
+• A team of engineers and product designers dedicated to crafting high-performance fitness equipment.

 Leave your comment